lisongxu/CSCE156-Lab-Java-File/readme.md

 ## 2.1 Processing CSV Data

-Comma separate value (CSV) data is a common *flat file* data representation.
+Comma separated value (CSV) data is a common *flat file* data representation.
 In it, records are represented one per line in a file with individual data fields separated by commas.
 It is easy enough to process such data if you already have them stored in a `String`: you can use Java's `split()` method